Medicare coverage for shingles is available. If you are at risk for shingles, talk to your doctor about options.

 If you have the vaccination and you get shingles anyway, you are more likely to have a milder case, and you are less likely to develop complications.

 There are three vaccination options:

 - If you have never had chickenpox, the chickenpox (varicella) vaccine can lessen the chances that you will get chickenpox or, later, shingles.

 - The newest shingles vaccine, Shingrix, received FDA approval in 2017.
 The Centers for Disease Control and Prevention recommends Shingrix for healthy people aged 50 and up.
 It is given in two doses, six months apart.

 - The older shingles vaccine, Zostravax, may also be given in some instances.

 To start your quote, give us a call at the number above or fill out our form online by clicking here!

-Our Licensed Insurance Brokers are here to help you through the enrollment process, and our Client Service Team will be available for you during the life of your policy.
-We’re dedicated to ensuring peace of mind when it comes to your health coverage.
+Our Insurance Brokers are here to help you through the enrollment process.
+Then, the Client Service Team will be available for you during the life of your policy.

 We’re ensuring peace of mind when it comes to health coverage.